-Prior to opening our doors over 30 years ago in Lawrence, the greater Merrimack Valley region provided few options for people with disabilities besides life in a nursing home, state hospital or residential school.
+Prior to opening our doors just over 36 years ago in Lawrence, the greater Merrimack Valley region provided few options for people with disabilities besides life in a nursing home, state hospital or residential school.
 In 1980, that all began to change when we started identifying people with disabilities and their families to provide them with Independent Living (IL) services.
-NILP was one of the first independent living centers to be created using the newly formed federal funding for Centers for Independent Living.
-Through the leadership of disability advocate Charlie Carr, NILP became a national example of real cross disability services being provided for the disabled by the disabled.
+The Northeast Independent Living Program, Inc. (NILP) was one of the first Independent Living Centers (ILC) to be created using the newly formed federal funding for Centers for Independent Living (CIL).
+NILP became a national example of real cross disability services being provided for the disabled by the disabled.
 From our inception, it is mandated in our charter that at least 51% of our staff and 51% of our board be persons with disabilities.

 NILP subscribes heavily to peer role modeling.
 People with disabilities working together to achieve independence are likely to bond to their shared experience of disability, which makes teaching and counseling much easier and more immediate.
 Additionally, fundamental to the IL philosophy is cross-disability – the belief that IL is a right for people with all types of disabilities.
 While various types and levels of disability each have their own unique challenges, we believe all persons with disabilities share the same struggle for the self-determination of their lives and an equal opportunity in society.